Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 > 🛑 **If Posture Assessment fails**, the quarantine network notify administrators, just enough network access to fix the issue.

-### **PPP** - Point-to-Point Protocol
-In computer networking, Point-to-Point Protocol (PPP) is a data link layer (layer 2) communications protocol between two routers directly without any host or any other networking in between.
-It can provide connection authentication, transmission encryption, and compression.

-* Transport layer protocol
-	* Initiate connection
-	* Get address information
-	* Make connection

-* Poor authentication mechanisms:
-	* PAP - password authentical protocol (passwords in the clear)
-	* CHAP - Challenge handshake authentication protocol - (use of hashing)

 ### **EAP** - Extensible Authentication Protocol
 Developed initially as an extension to the authentication part of PPP.
 EAP is only an extension for the protocol that having a connection, and was created as a better authentication method to PPP.